louismullie/temp-data/markdown_final/0c70a8db-eea3-deed-eaee-395bd6882e7d.md

 ### Global strategy for asthma management and prevention [^936ff7d0].
 GINA (2024).
 High credibility.

-Step 4 — Continue controller treatment and refer for expert assessment — when the Step 3 approach of doubling the initial dose of inhaled corticosteroid (ICS) fails to achieve and maintain good asthma control, the guideline states to "carefully reassess inhaler technique and medication adherence," address environmental factors, and reconsider the diagnosis; as "the best treatment for this population has not been established," "options to consider, with specialist advice, are" to further increase the dose of ICS "for a few weeks," add leukotriene receptor antagonist (LTRA) with counseling on neuropsychiatric adverse effects, add long-acting beta agonist (LABA) in combination with ICS based on data "in children ≥ 4 years of age," add "a low dose of oral corticosteroid (for a few weeks only)," or add "intermittent high-dose ICS at onset of respiratory illnesses" when exacerbations are the main problem, with monitoring for side-effects and re-evaluating the need for additional controller treatment at each visit.
+Step 4 — Continue controller treatment and refer for expert assessment — when the Step 3 approach of doubling the initial dose of inhaled corticosteroid (ICS) fails to achieve and maintain good asthma control, the guideline states to "carefully reassess inhaler technique and medication adherence", address environmental factors, and reconsider the diagnosis; as "the best treatment for this population has not been established", "options to consider, with specialist advice, are" to further increase the dose of ICS "for a few weeks", add leukotriene receptor antagonist (LTRA) with counseling on neuropsychiatric adverse effects, add long-acting beta agonist (LABA) in combination with ICS based on data "in children ≥ 4 years of age", add "a low dose of oral corticosteroid (for a few weeks only)", or add "intermittent high-dose ICS at onset of respiratory illnesses" when exacerbations are the main problem, with monitoring for side-effects and re-evaluating the need for additional controller treatment at each visit.

 ---